Leaseweb/LswVsphereClientBundle/README.md

 It makes use of [our personal and updated fork](https://github.com/LeaseWeb/vmwarephp) of the [vadimcomanescu/vmwarephp](https://github.com/vadimcomanescu/vmwarephp) vSphere API client.

-This is still work in progress, a lot has to be done yet, but it is a great start for anyone that needs to interact with vSphere's complex RMI-SOAP API.
+This is not supposed to be a bundle you can just import and use.
+This is work in progress, a lot has to be done yet, but it is a great start for anyone that needs a code base to interact with vSphere's complex RMI-SOAP API.
 If you are missing any functionality, feel free to make a pull request.
 You can find vSphere API documentation [here](http://pubs.vmware.com/vsphere-60/topic/com.vmware.wssdk.apiref.doc/right-pane.html).

 # Requirements
 * PHP >= 5.5.